Health Sciences Admissions Criteria

 • PLEASE NOTE: STUDENTS MUST TAKE CHM1032 PER ACCREDITATION STANDARDS SINCE CHM1032 INCLUDES BIOCHEMISTRY.
 The student can request a waiver for consideration to replace CHM1032 IF they have taken both General Chemistry AND Biochemistry and received a 'C' or better in both courses.
 The grade in Biochemistry will be used when awarding points.

-• Students may also request a waiver for consideration to replace SYG2000 with another Sociology course.
+• Students may request a waiver for consideration to replace SYG2000 with another Sociology course and/or PSY2012 with another General Psychology course.

 • Applicants must have graduated within the last three years from a Dental Assisting Program within the state of Florida that is accredited by the Commission on Dental Accreditation (CODA) and listed in the Florida Department of Education database of Dental Assisting Programs.
 To view Florida CODA-accredited Dental Assisting programs, please visit: DANB-CODA Accredited Dental Assisting Programs